Magnesium glycinate

-Magnesium glycinate, also known as magnesium diglycinate or magnesium bisglycinate, is the magnesium salt of glycine (one magnesium and two glycine molecules), and is sold as a dietary supplement.
+Magnesium glycinate, also known as magnesium diglycinate or magnesium bisglycinate, is the magnesium salt of glycinate.
+The compound is sold as a dietary supplement.
 It contains 14.1% elemental magnesium by mass.

-Accordingly, 141 mg of elemental magnesium is contained in 1000 mg of magnesium glycinate.
+Magnesium glycinate is also often "buffered" with magnesium oxide but it is also available in its pure non-buffered magnesium glycinate form.

 Uses

 Magnesium glycinate has been studied with applicability to patients with a bowel resection or pregnancy-induced leg cramps.

+A 2013 systematic review suggested that higher dietary magnesium intake may be linked to reduced depression symptoms and that magnesium supplementation could help treat or prevent depression.

+Chemical structure

+According to X-ray crystallography, magnesium glycinate may exist in several forms, often with other anions.